Individual grants

 Success Stories

 Katherine’s parents met and married while serving in the Royal Navy.
-Katherine, their daughter, is nine years’ old and was settled in her school in England when her father unfortunately died in an accident, not long after he left the service.
+Katherine, their daughter, was nine years’ old and was settled in her school in England when her father unfortunately died in an accident, not long after he left the service.

 “Having the stability at school at an important and difficult time has had a big impact on Katherine.
 We are grateful for their support and found the process of applying for a grant straightforward and the team were very helpful.
 Katherine is certainly reaping the benefits.”